Daniel-Laufer/StudyTogether/doc/sprint4/sprint4.md

 Story points: 4

 ### Main tasks
-[x] Create ui for reporting abusive users/study groups [x] Create endpoints for creation of reports and to let Admin act on them
+[x] Create ui for reporting abusive users/study groups.

+[x] Create endpoints for creation of reports and to let Admin act on them.
 ***
 # Team Capacity
 Our team has committed to a total of 24 story points.